 come in many shapes and sizes.
 Interests may include cockfighting, shin-kicking, cheese rolling, sumo wrestling, and competitive Magic the Gathering.

 There are two distinct gift categories we’ve identified here.
 The first could be a football or a frisbee.
 This would compel you to get off your butt and run around with your dad to kick, throw, or chase something around.
 If you’re going down this route, be prepared for a spot of physical fitness.
 The second is the lazy option, which could be a or crisp bowl, so he doesn’t have to get up as much during the game.

 Sometimes dads are so busy bringing home the bacon that they don’t even realize it’s Father’s Day.
 This is a time to show your dad how thankful you are for all his hard work, so slap him out of his trance then put him back in it with some cool work-related gifts to make his day in the office that much better.

-Gifts for workaholics should make your dad feel like the king of the office.
+should make your dad feel like the king of the office.
 He will have a desk full of gadgets that will make his co-workers jealous of your awesome adoration.
 With the summer coming up, keep your dad cool, well hydrated, and punctual with an awesome LED Clock Fan.